Aotokitsuruya

 4=> "/users/1234"

-For now, we have the same interface as the model.
+For now, you have the same interface as the model.

 Load Attributes

-Since we can let form helper work correctly but we still cannot load the data when we edit an existing model.
+Since you can let form helper work correctly but you still cannot load the data when you edit an existing model.

-To resolve it, we can adjust our initialize method to retrieve the necessary fields.
+To resolve it, you can adjust the initialize method to retrieve the necessary fields.

 1class RegistrationForm < BaseForm